rannair/LambdaWeatherApp/README.md

 # LambdaWeatherApp

-This is a sample serverless DataPipeline application  which process a json file containing weather events uploaded to s3 bucket.
+This is a sample serverless  application   to store and retrieve data from DynamoDb.

 ## Deploy the sample application